lifelib-dev/lifelib/makedocs/source/libraries/basiclife/BasicTerm_M.rst

 The mortality table is stored in an Excel file named *mort_table.xlsx* under the model folder, and is read into :attr:`mort_table` as a `DataFrame`_.
-:func:`mort_rate` looks up :attr:`mort_table` and picks up the annual mortality rate to be applied for the selected model point at time ``t``.
+:func:`mort_rate` looks up :attr:`mort_table` and picks up the annual mortality rates to be applied for all the model point at time ``t`` and returns them in a Series.
 :func:`mort_rate_mth` converts :func:`mort_rate` to the monthly mortality rate to be applied during the month starting at time ``t``.